Katiechiamaka/Global-Superstore-Analysis/README.md

 - Countries with losses (e.g., Turkey and Nigeria) should be closes examined for causes such as excessive discount, high shipping cost or poor demand.

 #### Customer Retension
 - Top customers like Tamara Chand, Raymond Buch and Sanjit Chand, generates substantial profits across categories.
-A personalized offer or priority services for this high-value customers could futher strengthen their retention and increase value.
+A personalized offer or priority services for this high-value customers could further strengthen their retention and increase value.
 - Outstanding customers with large unpaid balances may be impacting cash flow despite contributing to revenue.
 Implementing stricter credit controls, clearer payment terms, and proactive follow-ups, while offering structured payment plans where necessary could improve collections and strengthen overall financial stability.